 What is PrEP?

 You prepare yourself for the weather, you prepare yourself for a test, you prepare for the future…so why not prepare for safer sex?
 PrEP is a new daily pill to help prevent HIV.
 It’s safe, discreet and puts you in control of protecting yourself.
 It’s for people who are HIV negative but are at risk of contracting.
 This video shares more information about what PrEP is and how to take it.

 There’s a new way to prevent HIV and it’s called PrEP!
 It’s a daily pill that is safe and discreet to take.
 If you’re HIV negative and are at risk of contracting, PrEP could be what you need to protect yourself.
 Don’t just take it from us, check out what your favorite celebrities – Bombshell, Bobby East, Slap-Dee and Mwaka Mugala – have to say about it!

-This article from AIDS Research and Therapy explores the association between PrEP-related stigma and PrEP use amongst gay and bisexual men who have sex with men in Ontario and British Columbia, Canada.
+This article from PLOS One models the cost-effectiveness of daily oral PrEP use amongst gay and bisexual men who have sex with men in Barcelona, Spain.

 Estimating the Impact of HIV PrEP Regimens Containing Long-acting Injectable Cabotegravir or Daily Oral Tenofovir Disoproxil Fumarate/Emtricitabine among Men who Have Sex with Men in the United States: A mathematical modelling study for HPTN 083